-Interested aspirants can check out upGrad’s AI and ML certification courses PG Diploma in Machine Learning and AI, Master of Science in Machine Learning and AI, Advanced Certification in Machine Learning and Cloud, PG Certification in Machine Learning and Deep Learning, and PG Certification in Machine Learning and NLP.
+Interested aspirants can check out upGrad’s AI and ML certification courses PG Diploma in Machine Learning and AI, Master of Science in Machine Learning and AI, PG Certification in Machine Learning and Deep Learning, and PG Certification in Machine Learning and NLP.

 5. Software Development

 In India, software development has long been one of the fastest-growing IT domains.
 India’s software development sectors’ exponential growth is due to the country’s large population and percentage of youth (over 50% of India’s youth below 25 years of age).
 In a 2019 report, Evans Data Corporation stated that software development professionals’ global population would grow from 23.9 million (as of 2019) to 28.7 million in 2024.

 The study further shows that both the Asia Pacific region and Latin America will record a higher growth rate than North America or the EMEA region, with India overtaking the US as the world’s biggest data population center.

 The demand for skilled software developers and programmers is being fuelled by the fast-paced growth of mobile and web apps.
 Now we have an app for everything – be it for online shopping and online streaming or record your sleep patterns, there’s an app for almost all use cases.
 As companies churn out innovative applications, they will continue to recruit trained software development experts from across the country.